 2. Getting around to it

 This is also related to timing.
-However can be much more detrimental than missing out on a month or two of payments.
+However, procrastination can be much more detrimental than missing out on a month or two of payments.
 Many retirees simply don’t get around to checking their eligibility or they apply much later than they could have.
 There is no back pay for this oversight.
 Yes, just to repeat, even though you may have been eligible years ago, Centrelink will only pay you back to the lodgement date of a successful application.
 We wrote about this when Geoff, who was out of pocket by more than $70,000, gave us permission to highlight this error.
 He was philosophical about it, but not everybody would be.
-It’s a very easy mistake to make if you start retirement self-funded and don’t notice when you have spent your super down to a level that means you are now eligible.
+It’s a very easy mistake to make if you start retirement self-funded and don’t notice when you have spent your super down to a level that means you have now become eligible.
 Keeping an eye on changing income and assets limits is useful in this case, as well as changes to deeming rate thresholds.
 But you still have to apply to make things happen!

 3. Double reporting

 This is another very common error and that’s because it is far from clear on the application for the Age Pension whether super is an asset, a form of income or both.
 It is logical to understand it as both, but this can lead to ineligibility as Centrelink does not treat super income as income.
 That’s right, it requires you to list your super savings (whether in accumulation or decumulation) as a financial asset.
 Centrelink will then deem this amount to earn a certain amount of income and that is the amount used for the income part of the means test.
-(Bear in mind that Annuities are treated differently).
+(Bear in mind that annuities and lifetime income streams are treated differently).
 If you have previously missed out on the Age Pension and wonder if you did double enter your super, you can quickly and easily check this using the free Retirement Essentials Age Pension Eligibility Calculator.

 4. Misunderstanding partner rules